RaulSTeixeira/Azure-ETL-pipeline/README.md

 ![data factory pipeline3](https://github.com/RaulSTeixeira/Azure-tokyo-olympics-project/assets/118553146/bb5386a6-60b7-44bd-bbe6-449c537c0225)

 ## Data Transformation
-After data ingestion, Databricks was used to performe some transformations.
+After data ingestion, Databricks was used to perform some transformations.
 The first step was to connect databricks to data lake storage, which was performed using mounting storage.
 Databricks enables users to mount cloud object storage to the Databricks File System (DBFS) to simplify data access.
 More information is available [HERE](https://docs.databricks.com/en/dbfs/mounts.html)

 ```python
  # Establish connection with ADLS